 Your ectopic heartbeats doctor might suggest a regular physical activity if you are inactive.
 If the triggers are related to stress, self-help methods such as meditation or mindfulness or other relaxation therapies might help.

 However, if ectopic heartbeats persist and are bothersome, treatment is based on the underlying cause based on the tests performed.

-In most cases where the cause of ectopy are minimal PVC or PAC – usually quantified as < 1% on 24h Holter monitoring, then most patients can be safely reassured.
+In most cases where the cause of ectopy is minimal PVC or PAC – usually quantified as < 1% on 24h Holter monitoring, then most patients can be safely reassured.
 With reassurance, and breaking the cycle of panic and anxiety, which in turn releases adrenaline, triggering further ectopy, patients can experience a significant improvement in symptoms.

 Your doctor may consider a trial of drugs such as:

-Beta-blockers – these are of “anti-adrenaline” drugs which serve to calm the flight or fright response, which may be useful in minimising ectopy.
+Beta-blockers – these are “anti-adrenaline” drugs which serve to calm the flight or fright response, which may be useful in minimising ectopy.
 Examples include bisoprolol, metoprolol and atenolol, and most drugs ending with “…lol”

 Calcium channel blockers – These block calcium channels in the cardiac cells, which may lead to a reduction in ectopy.

 Flecainide – this is a specialist drug which should be prescribed by a cardiologist with an interest in heart rhythm disorders (electrophysiologist)